Baldwin II of Jerusalem: Second captivity

-Baldwin made a raid towards Kharput where Belek held Joscelin and other knights captive, but he stopped near Gargar.
+Baldwin made a raid towards Kharput where Belek held Joscelin and other knights' captive, but he stopped near Gargar.
 While Baldwin was preparing to practice falconry on the morning of 18 April 1123, Belek attacked his camp and captured him.
 Baldwin was taken to the fortress of Kharput.
-While Belek was away in Aleppo in June, Jocelyn's fifty Armenian supporters came to Kharput, disguising themselves as monks, and expelled the Seljuq garrison from the fortress.
+While Belek was away in Aleppo in June, Joscelin's fifty Armenian supporters came to Kharput, disguising themselves as monks, and expelled the Seljuq garrison from the fortress.
 Joscelin left Kharput to gather troops in Turbessel and Antioch, but Baldwin and the Armenian soldiers remained in the fortress to defend it against Belek.
 Belek returned to Kharput and forced Baldwin to surrender.
 Belek ordered the execution of the Armenians and transferred Baldwin to Harran.
 Baldwin was later imprisoned in the Citadel of Aleppo.

 On learning of Baldwin's captivity, Patriarch Warmund convoked the prelates and barons to an assembly which elected Eustace Grenier bailiff (or regent) of Jerusalem.
 After Grenier died on 15 June, William of Bures succeeded him as regent.
 The bailiffs and the patriarch closely cooperated with each other and other high-ranking officials in administering the kingdom during Baldwin's captivity.
 They made an alliance—the so-called Pactum Warmundi—with Domenico Michiel, the Doge of Venice, offering commercial privileges to the Venetians in return for their military assistance against the Egyptian towns on the coast.
 They captured Tyre on 7 or 8 July 1124.

 The contemporaneous Galbert of Bruges recorded that delegates came to Flanders from Jerusalem during Baldwin's captivity.
-They stated that Baldwin "was grasping and penurious, and had not governed the people of God well".
-They offered the crown to Charles the Good, Count of Flanders.
+They stated that Baldwin "was grasping and penurious and had not governed the people of God well".
+They offered the crown to Charles the Good, the Count of Flanders.
 Bruges's report shows that a faction of the Jerusalemite nobility attempted to dethrone the captive Baldwin.
 Being the head of the lineage from which the first two rulers of Jerusalem were descended, and also the overlord of their brother, Eustace, Charles the Good was an ideal candidate for the throne.
 However, he refused the offer.
 Murray tentatively associates the leader of the discontented noblemen with the Flemish Eustace Grenier.

 Belek died fighting against one of his rebellious officials on 6 May 1124, and Baldwin was seized by Ilghazi's son, Timurtash.
 Timurtash entrusted Sultan, the emir of Shaizar, with commencing negotiations for Baldwin's release with Joscelin and Morphia.
 According to their agreement, Baldwin was to pay 80,000 dinars and to cede Atarib, Zardana, Azaz and other Antiochene fortresses to Timurtash.
-Baldwin also promised that he would assist Timurtash against the Bedouin warlord, Dubais ibn Sadaqa.
+Baldwin also promised that he would assist Timurtash against the Bedouin warlord, Dubays ibn Sadaqa.
 After a quarter of Baldwin's ransom was paid and a dozen hostages (including Baldwin's youngest daughter Ioveta and Joscelin's son Joscelin II) were handed over to Timurtash to secure the payment of the balance, Baldwin was released on 29 August 1124.